A Biden Tax Hike Could Give Utility Stocks A Boost: Buy UTF And UTG (NYSE:UTF)

 Two funds well positioned

 We tend to like the active management offered by CEFs.
-In the utility sector, we like two funds Cohen & Steers Infrastructure (UTF) and Reaves Utility Income (UTG).
+In the utility sector, we like two funds Cohen & Steers Infrastructure (NYSE:UTF) and Reaves Utility Income (NYSE:UTG).
 Over the last year, UTF has returned a bit more than XLU, while UTG has returned a bit less.
 We think both are at a good price.

 Looking at the past three years, we see that both UTF and UTG did better than XLU.
 We think that offers us an opportunity.